Yandex Cloud

 4. Click next to the record you need and select Edit.

-5. Change the record TTL or value.
+5. Edit the record TTL, value, or description.

 6. Click Save.